danielsobrado/spring-cloud-kafka-microservices/README.md

 ### Bulkahead Pattern

-ow many requests can the API handle at any given time?
+How many requests can the API handle at any given time?
 In this example, 30 calls:

 ```yml
     bulkhead: